Ståle Solbakken

-Ståle Solbakken (born 27 February 1968) is a Norwegian professional football manager and former player who is the manager of the Norway national team.
+Ståle Solbakken (born 27 February 1968) is a Norwegian professional football manager and former player who is the head coach of the Norway national team.
+Solbakken is the first manager to take Norway to the World Cup since Egil Olsen in 1998.

-During his playing career, Solbakken was named 1995 Norwegian midfielder of the year, and he won the Danish Superliga championship with both Aalborg BK and Copenhagen (in 1999 and 2001 respectively).
-He played 58 matches and scored nine goals for the Norway national football team during the end of the 1990s, and represented Norway at the 1998 World Cup and 2000 European Championship tournaments.
-He ended his active career in March 2001 following a heart attack.
+During his playing career, Solbakken was named 1995 Norwegian midfielder of the year and won the Danish Superliga championship with both Aalborg and Copenhagen (in 1999 and 2001 respectively).
+He played 58 matches and scored nine goals for Norway during the end of the 1990s and represented the country at the 1998 World Cup and 2000 European Championship tournaments.
+He ended his playing career in March 2001 following a heart attack.

-As a manager, he was named 2004 Norwegian Manager of the Year, and has won eight Danish Superliga championships with Copenhagen.
-Solbakken was also in charge of German club 1.
-FC Köln during the 2011–12 season and then managed English side Wolverhampton Wanderers in a six-month tenure.
+As a manager, Solbakken was named 2004 Norwegian Manager of the Year and won eight Superliga championships with Copenhagen.
+He was also in charge of German club 1.
+FC Köln during the 2011–12 Bundesliga season and then managed English side Wolverhampton Wanderers in a six-month tenure.
+Following his second period at Copenhagen, he was appointed coach of the Norwegian national team in 2020 and in 2025, qualified them for their first FIFA World Cup since 1998.

 Club career

 Early clubs

 Solbakken, a midfielder, started his career in Norway, playing for his local lower league team Grue.
-After five seasons with Grue he moved to HamKam, a then-second tier club, in 1989.
+After five seasons with Grue, he moved to HamKam, a then-second tier club, in 1989.

 He was the club's top goalscorer in the 1990 season, where he netted nine times.
 The following season he scored 14 goals to help the club to promotion to the top-flight Norwegian Premier League.
-After narrowly avoiding relegation in his first season at the top level, Solbakken was part of the HamKam side that finished 5th in 1993 - a position they have not bettered since.
+After narrowly avoiding relegation in his first season at the top level, Solbakken was part of the HamKam side that finished fifth in 1993 – a position they have not bettered since.